Ermolaefff/grid-and-cloud-first-task/README.md

 ## Launch instruction

-To launch app run the command:
+To launch the app, run the command:

     docker compose up --build